P-p-H-d/mlib/README.md

 Generate a string representation of the rbtree 'rbtree' and set 'str' to this representation (if 'append' is false) or append 'str' with this representation (if 'append' is true).
 This method is only defined if the type of the element defines a GET\_STR method itself.

+##### bool name\_parse\_str(name\_t tree, const char str[], const char **endp)

+Parse the string 'str' that is assumed to be a string representation of a RBTREE and set 'tree' to this representation.
+This method is only defined if all types of the element defines PARSE\_STR & INIT methods itself.
+It returns true if success, false otherwise.
+If endp is not NULL, it sets '*endp' to the pointer of the first character not decoded by the function.

 ##### void name\_out\_str(FILE *file, const name\_t rbtree)